sf-wdi-22-23/modules-23/w03-intro-backend-with-express/d4-weekend-lab/work-plan.md

 1. Use `npm install --save` to add express, ejs, body-parser, and mongoose.

-1. At the top of your server.js file, require the modules you've added.
+1. Create your server file from the Terminal (`touch server.js`).
+At the top of your server.js file, require the express and body-parser modules to get started.
 Use `express()` to create your `app` object.

 1. At the bottom of your server.js file, use `app.listen` to set up your server to listen on a port.
 We usually use port 3000.

 1. Run `node server.js`, `npm start`, or `nodemon` in the Terminal to start your server.
-Go to localhost:3000/ to see a message that lets you know your server is listening.
+If you gave `app.listen` a callback with a log message, you should see the log message in your Terminal.

-1. In your server code, between the `require`s and the `app.listen`, start a section for routes!
+3. Go to localhost:3000/ to see another message that lets you know your server is listening (but a bit unhappy).
+In your server code, between the `require`s and the `app.listen`, start a section for routes!
 Create a route to handle GET requests at the `/` path.
-Use a simple `res.send` to test that the route is working.
+Use a simple `res.send` to send a message that the route is working.
+Restart your server, reload the page, and you should see the message you sent as a response.
+Yay!

-##Set up a git repo!
+##Set up a git repo.

 Reference: <a href="https://help.github.com/articles/adding-an-existing-project-to-github-using-the-command-line/" target="_blank">GitHub documentation</a>